 There is also the Lok Kawi Wildlife Park, which is managed by the Sabah Wildlife Department.
 It’s one of the largest wildlife parks in Malaysia and has Orangutans, Proboscis Monkeys and Borneo Pygmy Elephants – again it can be experienced in half a day out of the city.

 If you have the time there is also the option to do a river safari – the most popular is on the Klias River, approximately 2 hours away from Kota Kinabalu.
-Leaving Kota Kinabalu mid-afternoon the 90 minute boat cruise is timed to be at dusk so as to catch the fireflies as darkness falls.
+Leaving Kota Kinabalu mid-afternoon the 90-minute boat cruise is timed to be at dusk so as to catch the fireflies as darkness falls.
 Sightings of proboscis monkeys are common, and if you are lucky you may catch a glimpse of an orangutan in the wild.

 Beautiful Tropical Islands

 With its beautiful beaches, offshore islands and pristine coral reefs, Sabah’s coastline is as fascinating as its rainforest and mountain-clad interior.
 The Tunku Abdul Rahman marine park near Kota Kinabalu covers 50 sq km and includes five islands, Gaya, Manukan, Mamutik, Sapi and Sulug.
-Each of these offers diving and snorkeling possibilities.
+Each of these offers diving and snorkelling possibilities.

-In addition to water sports activities the islands have a number trekking trails.
+In addition to water sports activities, the islands have a number trekking trails.
 All the islands are easily accessible from Kota Kinabalu, the nearest being 15 minutes by boat and the furthest one hour away.
 Various combinations of the outlying islands are possible.

 One option is to head to the largest island, Gaya, and trek 2 kilometres of jungle trails before transferring across to Mamutik Island to relax and swim / snorkel.

-We took advantage of a daytrip offered by Bunga Raya resort on Gaya Island and spent the day sunbathing, kayaking and snorkelling.
+We took advantage of a day trip offered by Bunga Raya resort on Gaya Island and spent the day sunbathing, kayaking and snorkelling.
 It’s also possible to daytrip to the Gayana Eco Resort where there is a Marine Ecology Research Centre.

 Kinabalu Park, covering an area of 754 sq km, was the first national park in Sabah.
 The park is dominated by Mount Kinabalu, one of the highest peaks in Southeast Asia at 4,095 metres.
 The slopes of Mount Kinabalu are home to an incredible variety of plants and animal species.
 Different elevations of the park and their micro climates support distinct habitats.
 The park’s most famous attraction is the Rafflesia plant, which grows the world’s largest flowers.
 These fleshy, smelly, bright red flowers sprout on the ground and only last for a couple of days before wilting.
 Although they sound hard to miss, they’re actually quite rare and you’ll only stumble across one if you’re very lucky.

 Owing to its unique and varied ecology the park was listed as a UNESCO World Heritage Site in 2000.
 The park has a number of trails and offers a range of activities and experiences, including the summit climb.
-The main entrance to the park is about a 90 minute drive away from Kota Kinabalu.
+The main entrance to the park is about a 90-minute drive away from Kota Kinabalu.